 The White Transparent Apple is the preferred among apple varieties to make apple sauce.
 Often called Yellow Transparent Apple in North America, the “transparent” part of its varying name is undoubtedly inspired by its luminescent skin.
+Check Availability.

 38. Ein Shemer

-Originally developed in an Israeli Kibbutz, the Ein Shemer Apple was introduced in America in 1967 and has is uniquely hot-weather resistant.
+Originally developed in an Israeli Kibbutz, the Ein Shemer Apple was introduced in America in 1967 and is uniquely hot-weather resistant.

 39. First Kiss